 Public transport principle (LTMA Section 115(1)) Sections of this RPTP giving effect to the principle (a) Well-used public transport services reduce the environmental and health impacts of land transport, including by reducing reliance on single-occupant vehicles and using zero-emission technology.
-4.1: Integrating land use planning with public transport 4.2: Decarbonising our bus fleet and related infrastructure 5.1: How we design our network and services 5.3: Multi-modal access 5.5: Parking management (b) Public transport services support a mode shift from private motor vehicle use and equitable access to places, facilities, services, and social and economic opportunities if they are coordinated, integrated, reliable, frequent, accessible, affordable, and safe.
-2.1: Public information 2.2: Safety 2.3: Customer service 2.4: Ticketing system 2.6: Special events 2.7: Service and vehicle standards 2.8: Improving accessibility for transport-disadvantaged people 3.1: Our equity-focused approach 3.2: Our engagement process 5.1: How we design our network and services 5.3: Multi-modal access 6.2: Fares (c) Fair and equitable employment or engagement of people in the public transport workforce should ensure that there is a sufficiently robust labour market to sustain and expand public transport services.
-3.3: Collaborative working relationships 6.4: Workforce sustainability (d) Regional councils, territorial authorities, and public transport operators should work together to co-ordinate public transport services, the provision of infrastructure, and land use as necessary to meet the needs of passengers and to encourage more people to use the services.
-2.6: Special events 2.7: Service and vehicle standards 3.3: Collaborative working relationships 4.1: Integrating land use planning with public transport 4.2: Decarbonising our bus fleet and related infrastructure 5.3: Multi-modal access 5.4: Infrastructure 5.5: Parking management 7.1: Performance monitoring and evaluation (e) Public transport services should be provided in a way that assists public transport investment to be efficient and give value for money.
-6.1: Funding 6.2: Fares 6.3: Procurement approach
+5.1: Integrating land use planning with public transport 5.2: Decarbonising our bus fleet and related infrastructure 6.1: How we design our network and services 6.3: Multi-modal access 6.5: Parking management (b) Public transport services support a mode shift from private motor vehicle use and equitable access to places, facilities, services, and social and economic opportunities if they are coordinated, integrated, reliable, frequent, accessible, affordable, and safe.
+3.1: Public information 3.2: Safety 3.3: Customer service 3.4: Ticketing system 3.6: Special events 3.7: Service and vehicle standards 3.8: Improving accessibility for transport disadvantaged people 4.1: Our equity-focused approach 4.2: Our engagement process 6.1: How we design our network and services 6.3: Multi-modal access 7.2: Fares (c) Fair and equitable employment or engagement of people in the public transport workforce should ensure that there is a sufficiently robust labour market to sustain and expand public transport services.
+4.3: Collaborative working relationships 7.4: Workforce sustainability

+Public transport principle (LTMA Section 115(1)) Sections of this RPTP giving effect to the principle (d) Regional councils, territorial authorities, and public transport operators should work together to co-ordinate public transport services, the provision of infrastructure, and land use as necessary to meet the needs of passengers and to encourage more people to use the services.
+3.6: Special events 3.7: Service and vehicle standards 4.3: Collaborative working relationships 5.1: Integrating land use with public transport 5.2: Decarbonising our bus fleet and related infrastructure 6.3: Multi-modal access 6.4: Infrastructure 6.5: Parking management 8.1: Performance monitoring and evaluation (e) Public transport services should be provided in a way that assists public transport investment to be efficient and give value for money.
+7.1: Funding 7.2: Fares 7.3: Procurement approach